top of page

 • I can leverage hints.

-Since Ancestry hints often offers low hanging fruit, I would recommend you take a look at hints.
+Since Ancestry hints often offer low-hanging fruit, I recommend you look at hints.

 Reviewing Ancestry Hints

-Click on the hints menu option, below the name of your ancestor in their profile.
+Click on the hints menu option below your ancestor's name in their profile.

-You will then see a list of collections and content that Ancestry thinks relate to your ancestor based on what you have already added to the profile.
+You will then see a list of collections and content that Ancestry thinks relates to your ancestor based on what you have already added to the profile.

 Ancestry Member Trees

 I recommend that you ignore the Ancestry Member Tree hints.
-If you want to look at them later in your research, fine.
-At the onset, ignore these hints by clicking the “Ignore” button in the hint box.
+If you want to look at them later in your research.
+At the onset, ignore these hints by clicking the "Ignore" button in the hint box.

-After clicking the ignore button, you should notice that beside the word “Ignore” you will see a number.
-At a later date, you can review the hints you ignored if you think it will assist your research
+After clicking the ignore button, you should notice that besides the word "Ignore," you will see a number.
+At a later date, you can review the hints you ignored if it will assist your research.

 User Added Photos

-Next, you may see some images that other users have uploaded to Ancestry.
+Next, you may see some images other users uploaded to Ancestry.
 Some images may include portraits, candid photos, artifacts, or documents.
-Use your discretion whether you want to save these images to your family tree or not.
+Use your discretion whether you want to save these images to your family tree.

 Some profiles have numerous copies of the same photo.
-Try to find out when the earliest photo was saved because that MIGHT be the original person to upload the image.
-The original person is likely the person who has access to the images and with whom you’ll want to be in contact with.
+Try to find out when the earliest photo was saved because that MIGHT be the original person who uploaded the image.
+The original person will likely have access to the pictures and will be the one you want to be in contact with.

 If you want to keep a photo, click “Save.”